foysalahmed10/YOLO-JD/README.md

 <img src="images/4.png" width="90%" height="90%"><br><br>

 ### Data_preprocessing<br>
 Raw data needs to be preprocessed before it can be fed into networks for training or testing.
 First, we apply image pre-processing methods such as brightness correction and image filtering on sample images to enhance the quality of the dataset.
-Then, an annotation software called ‘LabelImg’ was used to draw the ground truth bounding boxes of the disease or pests in all images.<be>
+Then, an annotation software called ‘LabelImg’ was used to draw the ground truth bounding boxes of the disease or pests in all images.
+Visit this link to download the LabelImg: https://github.com/HumanSignal/labelImg <be>

 ### Data_Download<br>
 Visit this link to download the dataset: https://1drv.ms/u/s!Al1NYDOSIj467ysFMpzJWJc7fEtc?e=FIU6bX